Depending on the context, when people talking about image resolution, or resolution alone, it can refer to several ideas.

 - 4-Good: there are more details preserved, and look nice unless you use magnifiers to zoom in on an area.

 - 6-Studio quality: high-quality print, perfect to frame and hang in on the wall for display.

 Besides these factors, the viewing distance can also influence your choice.
 See detailed explanations below.

 When viewing an image from a certain distance, the human eye cannot differentiate the pixels from one and another.
 This is how Apple got the idea of its trademark "Retina" display.
 When you hold the device about 10 inches away from the eye, 300PPI is the number that the human eye cannot distinguish between pixels.

-There is a handy pixel density and viewing distance calculator, you can enter the dimension of the screen display in pixels, and its diagonal (display size in inches).
-Hit the calculate button, it will yield the PPI of the display device, and the viewing distance that makes it a retina display.
+You can use pixel density and viewing distance calculator to check the values.
+Simply enter the dimension of the screen display in pixels, and its diagonal (display size in inches), and hit the calculate button.
+It will yield the PPI of the display device, and the viewing distance that makes it a retina display.

 Therefore, when you are trying to figure out how many DPI do you need to print an image, besides caring about the size of the work, also think about how far away the artwork is intended to be viewed.
 The ideal DPI is not always 300 DPI.
 For instance, there are large outdoor ads that are meant to be viewed much further away than posters and paintings.